Alpine Valley Music Theatre History

 Yes.
 There are concession stands in the upper plaza, along both sides of the stage, and in the expo building.
 Grab traditional festival fare including burgers, hot dogs, pretzels, nachos and beer.
 Outside food is allowed, as long as it fits in a clear, one-gallon zip-top bag.

 Alpine Valley Music Theatre has a capacity of 37,000 — 7,500 covered seats and space for 29,500 on the lawn.
 Lawn tickets are general admission.
-Guests can bring their own lawn chairs at a maximum height of 9” off the ground.
-Lawn chairs are also available to rent.
+Lawn chairs are available to rent.
 Get tickets here.

 All bags are subject to search prior to entering the venue.
 Prohibited items include glass containers, large coolers, oversized bags, alcohol, weapons and fireworks.
 For the latest on Alpine Valley Music Theatre’s safety guidelines, contact the box office at (414) 455-9550.